Broken Bone (Types of Bone Fractures) (cont.)

 The description of the fracture also includes the direction it takes within the bones.

 - Transverse: the fracture travels across the bone

 - Oblique: the fracture occurs at an angle

 - Spiral: –the fracture spirals or extends down the length of the bone

 - Comminuted: the fracture has more than two parts, multiple fragments are present.

-- Greenstick: In children, there may not be enough calcium to solidify the bone and when force is applied, it tends to bow and not break completely through.
+- Greenstick: In young children, the bones are not yet solid and when force is applied, it tends to bow and not break completely through.
 The term comes from a similar situation when trying to break a young branch off a tree.

-- Torus: In an adult, when only one part of a bone buckles it is called a torus or incomplete fracture.
+- Torus: In children, when only one part of a bone buckles it is called a torus or incomplete fracture.

 Fractures are classified as open (if the skin is damaged) or closed (if the skin is intact).
 An open fracture may require an orthopedic surgeon to wash out the fracture site to prevent osteomyelitis (bone infection).
 Depending upon circumstances, the type of fracture, the amount of contamination to the skin and wound, and the person's condition, this procedure may take place in the operating room.